 - Launch Setapp, search for CleanMyMac, and open it.

-- When CleanMyMac has launched, look on the left hand side of its window for the Utilities section and click Maintenance.
+- When CleanMyMac has launched, look on the left hand side of its window for the Speed section and click Maintenance.
 Then click on the script at the bottom of the list 'Verify Startup Disk.'
 Run the script.

 - Click the check box next to 'Verify Startup Disk' and then click the 'Run' button at the bottom of the window.
 Click OK in the dialog box that opens.
 Click 'Run' again.

 Identifying bad sectors with Disk Drill

 Sectors are blocks of space on a disk drive and bad sectors are blocks that cannot be read because, for whatever reason, they're damaged.
 When Disk Drill, available in Setapp, attempts to recover data from a hard drive that's failed or one where you've mistakenly deleted files, it marks sectors it can't read from as bad.
 That means that it won't try to recover data from them in the future.

 You can't fix bad sectors, the drive's firmware should identify them and prevent them from being written to.
 If there's data stored in them and you need to recover it, you're out of luck.
 But by monitoring how many of them there are on a drive, you can keep an eye on its health and decide whether it's time to replace it, if the number of bad sector starts to increase quickly.

 Here's how to identify bad sector in Disk Drill: